syrmia/mlir-cobol/README.md

 # MLIR-COBOL: MLIR Dialect for COBOL (POC)

-An experimental MLIR dialect for COBOL built using xDSL.
+An experimental MLIR dialect for COBOL built using xDSL, and more.

 ## Overview

 This project implements:
 - A custom COBOL dialect for MLIR with operations modeling COBOL semantics
-- A frontend compiler (`cobol-front.py`) that parses COBOL source files and generates MLIR
+- A frontend compiler that parses COBOL source files and generates MLIR
 - ...

 ## Project Structure